Tarpon Springs, Florida

 Tarpon Springs is a city in Pinellas County, Florida, United States.
+Downtown Tarpon Springs has long been a focal point and underwent beautification in 2010.
+It is part of the Tampa Bay area.
+Its population was 25,117 at the 2020 census.

-The population was 23,484 at the 2010 census.
-Tarpon Springs has the highest percentage of Greek Americans of any city in the US.
-Downtown Tarpon Springs has long been a focal point and is undergoing beautification.
+As of 2000, Tarpon Springs had the highest percentage of Greek Americans of any city in the US, with 10.4% of residents who had Greek ancestry.

 History

-The region, with a series of bayous feeding into the Gulf of Mexico, was first settled by white and black farmers and fishermen around 1876.
-Some of the newly arrived visitors spotted tarpon jumping out of the waters and so named the location Tarpon Springs.
-The name is said to have originated with a remark of Mrs. Ormond Boyer, an early settler from South Carolina, and who, while standing on the shore of the Bayou and seeing fish leaping exclaimed, "See the tarpon spring!'
-However, for the most part, the fish seen splashing here were mullet rather than tarpon.
-In 1882, Hamilton Disston, who in the previous year had purchased the land where the city of Tarpon Springs now stands, ordered the creation of a town plan for the future city.
+The region, with a series of bayous feeding into the Gulf of Mexico, was settled by farmers and fishermen around 1876.
+Some of the newly arrived visitors spotted tarpon jumping out of the waters, so named the location Tarpon Springs.
+The name is said to have originated with a remark by an early settler who said, "See the tarpon spring!" (most fish splashing here were mullet).
+In 1882, Hamilton Disston, who in the previous year had purchased the land, ordered the creation of a town plan.
 On February 12, 1887, Tarpon Springs became the first incorporated city in what is now Pinellas County.
 Less than a year later on January 13, 1888, the Orange Belt Railway, the first railroad line to be built in what is now Pinellas County, arrived in the city.
 During this time the area was developed as a wintering spot for wealthy northerners.

-Sponge industry

 In the 1880s, John K. Cheyney founded the first local sponge business.
 The industry continued to grow in the 1890s.
 Many people from Key West and the Bahamas settled in Tarpon Springs to hook sponges and then process them.
 A few Greek immigrants also arrived in this city during the 1890s to work in the sponge industry.

 In 1905, John Cocoris introduced the technique of sponge diving to Tarpon Springs by recruiting divers and crew members from Greece.
-The first divers came from the Saronic Gulf islands of Aegina and Hydra, but they were soon outnumbered by those from the Dodecanese islands of Kalymnos, Symi and Halki.
+The first divers came from the Saronic Gulf islands of Aegina and Hydra, but they were soon outnumbered by those from the Dodecanese islands of Kalymnos, Symi, and Halki.
 The sponge industry soon became one of the leading maritime industries in Florida and the most important business in Tarpon Springs, generating millions of dollars a year.
 The 1953 film Beneath the 12-Mile Reef, depicting the sponge industry, takes place and was filmed in Tarpon Springs.